MSR Water Products & Treatment Systems Guide

 Having a Home Emergency Water Filter in your home emergency kit will provide you great peace of mind during boil-only alerts from your local water authority.
 It’s essentially a ThruLink™ water filter that comes with the adapters you need to easily hook it up to any standard residential hose bib.

 Two-stage protection filters bacteria, protozoa and particulates, while also reducing chemicals, tastes and odors from your water.
-(NOTE: If viral or fecal contamination is a possibility, you’ll need to add 1-2 drops per liter of water (4-5 drops per gallon) and wait 20 minutes before drinking.)
+(NOTE: If viral or fecal contamination is a possibility, you’ll need to add 1-2 drops of bleach per liter of water (4-5 drops per gallon) and wait 20 minutes before drinking.)

 Care, Maintenance & Other Pieces to the Puzzle